Home » Travel & Outdoors » Things to Do in the Badlands South Dakota

 During summer months, join rangers for guided stargazing sessions.
 These programs often include telescope viewing and constellation tours.
 You’ll learn about the park’s efforts to preserve its dark sky and how light pollution affects wildlife and human health.

-Cedar Pass Campground and Pinnacles Overlook offer excellent views of the night sky.
+Pinnacles Overlook offers excellent views of the night sky.
 The Badlands is one of the darkest places in the country, allowing visibility of up to 7,500 stars on a clear night.
 In comparison, most urban areas only allow visibility of about 500 stars.

 A rural dirt road under a star-filled sky, showcasing the Milky Way in a clear night setting.